pxlphile/temperaturnetzwerk/README.md

 ## Create remote credential files
 These are needed for the constant upload of files to your remote server.
 Both files are one-liners:

-The content of `ftpserver.conf` should look like this: ftp://yourserver.com
+The content of `ftpserver.conf` should look like this: `ftp://yourserver.com`

-The content of `ftppasswd.conf` should look like this: username passphrase
+The content of `ftppasswd.conf` should look like this: `username "passphrase"`

 ## Give it a go